isabella232/WIPs-IETF-draft-hashed-elision/draft-appelcline-hashed-elision.md

 IETF released guidelines for privacy considerations in 2013 with {{RFC6973}} and then expanded upon that with human-rights considerations in 2017 with {{RFC8280}}.
 Both RFCs provide thoughtful ideas for how privacy can be improved in internet protocols, and how that can support human rights on the internet.

-However, as generalized guidelines the RFCs don’t provide the specifics that might be required to incorporate these guidelines into new protocols.
+However, as generalized guidelines these RFCs don’t provide the specifics that might be required to incorporate these guidelines into new protocols.
 This leads to privacy threats such as correlation, secondary use, and unnecessary disclosure of data.
 This document suggests more specific areas of work based in part on the Data Minimization suggestions of §6.1 of RFC 6973, and expands them to also support some of the Human Rights Guidelines outlined in §6.2 of RFC 8280.
+It does so through the advancement of a hashed data elision methodology, which allows for the optional removal of data while maintaining hashes of that data to ensure data integrity.

 # Problem Statement

 ## Correlation, Secondary Use, and Disclosure All Threaten Privacy

-Often, digital data transmission operates on an all-or-nothing basis: sharing data means full disclosure.
+Digital data transmission often operates on an all-or-nothing basis: sharing data means full disclosure.
+There is no standard methodology for minimizing data nor for eliding parts of a data packet.
 This can threaten privacy in multiple ways:

 - Correlation can combine data from different sources, unintentionally revealing comprehensive individual data, significantly more than was intended.
 This is highlighted as a problem in §5.2.1 of RFC 6973.
 - Secondary Use permits data acquirers to repurpose it beyond its original intent.
 This is highlighted as a problem in §5.2.3 of RFC 6973.